joeyoung/arduino_keypads/README.txt

 September 2, 2013 - Paul Williamson has extended the Keypad_I2C library
 so that it now supports the PCF8575 16-bit I2C port IC, while retaining backward compatibility with the PCF8574 8-bit I2C port IC.

+November 30, 2013 - Verified use with PCF8575, note difference between
+PCF8575 (pullups) and PCF8575C (no pullups) in 'using...' document, add HelloKeyShr example to illustrate port pin sharing feature.

 I will be maintaining the I2C bus enhancements, possibly adding other keypad interfaces, and the latest version(s) will be posted here on